dublio/iotrack/README.md

 	%tm: the cgroup's io total time percentile at disk level.
 		%tm = cgroup.disk.io_time_sum / disk.io_time_sum.
-		The io_time_sum stands for the sum of all completed io.
+		The io_time_sum stands for the sum of all completed io. tm = time_complete - time_queue.
+		Compare to blktrace, it nearly stands for Q2C.

+	%dtm: the cgroup's io total disk time percentile at disk level.
+		It's different from "%tm".
+		dtm = time_complete - time_driver.
+		You can just thinking it's disk hardware time, even it includes irq service time.
+		Compare to blktrace, it stands for the time D2C.

 	%hit0: the perctile of the number of io's latency less than latency_bucket[0]'s threshold at cgroup level.